SoumiDas/TMCOSS/README.md

 6. Subset finding using similarity value pairs and loss values of the current existing and incoming set.(```subset_find.py```)
 7. The obtained subset becomes the current existing set for the next round.
 8. Steps 2-7 are to be repeated till the subset is found on the entire dataset.
+9. Now, you can train the model using the subset and obtain the performance metrics.